Chiral and flavor oscillations in a hyperentangled neutrino state: Conclusions

 \section{Conclusions}

-We showed that free Dirac neutrinos evolve to hyperentangled states between their intrinsic degrees of freedomÇ chirality, spin and flavor.
-We have used CCR to study the interplay of various quantum correlations shared among these three degrees of freedom in two scenarios.
-We first considered an electronic neutrino initially in a state with definite chirality.
-Under the free evolution of the Dirac equation, chiral oscillations take place, and by using CCR we have described the redistribution of entanglement and coherence in the flavor sector by such chiral oscillations.
-We have then considered a lepton-antineutrino pair described with an effective model in which the initial state is composed by bispinors projected into definite parity states, left-handed for the lepton and right-handed for the antineutrino.
-We described the effects of flavor and chiral oscillations in quantum correlations shared between the spins of the pair.
-In both scenarios, we have shown that chiral oscillations effects are prominent in non-relativistic dynamical regimes.
-In particular, the quantum oscillations displayed by the correlations exhibit maximum amplitude when the momentum of the (neutrino) antineutrino is comparable to its mass.
+We have investigated the dynamics of quantum correlations encoded in Dirac neutrino states, and in lepton-antineutrino pairs, as a consequence of both chiral and flavor oscillations.
+The mass term of the Dirac equation mixes components of the bispinor associated with different chiralities.
+Since flavor mixing requires a superposition of mass eigenstates, there is an interplay between chiral and flavor oscillations which yields the generation of states in which all the intrinsic DoFs of a neutrino, chirality, spin and flavor, are entangled (hyperentanglement).
+We have characterized the interplay between the different correlations shared among the DoFs by means of CCRs.
+In particular, we have shown that there is a redistribution of entanglement and coherence in the flavor sector by the chiral oscillations.
+Finally, we considered the dynamics of an entangled lepton-antineutrino pair with an effective model in which each component of the pair initially exhibits a definite chirality.
+Using CCRs, we have shown that both chiral and flavor oscillations can affect correlations shared among the spins of the particles.
+In both scenarios, chiral oscillation effects are more prominent in non-relativistic dynamical regime.
+The amplitudes of the oscillations displayed by the quantum correlations peaks for momenta of the (neutrino) antineutrino comparable to its mass.